Disc Bulge, Disc Pain or Sciatica?

 You’ll leave with:

-• An honest opinion on whether disc bulge therapy may help
+An honest opinion on whether this approach is suitable

-Many patients contact us simply to better understand their disc condition and explore whether non-surgical options may be appropriate for them.
-They are often surprised to learn how much improvement may be possible without injections or surgery
+Many patients contact us simply to better understand their disc condition and to explore whether non-surgical options may be appropriate for them.

 If you’d like to better understand your disc problem and explore your options, the next step may be to schedule an initial consultation.

-Call us directly, or request a call back using the form and we’ll contact you to arrange your first consultation.
+Call us directly on 0404 707 757, or request a call back and we’ll be in touch to arrange your initial consultation.

 Call: 0404 707 757

-Speak directly with our clinic to see if this treatment could be suitable for you.
+Speak directly with our clinic to discuss your situation and whether this approach may be appropriate for you..

 The Adelaide Disc Center